mikes222/mapsforge_flutter/mapsforge_flutter/README.md

 A port of mapsforge for pure flutter.
 The library is in a very, very early stage.

-Please take a look at the original:
+Please take a look at the original library for android and java:

 https://github.com/mapsforge/mapsforge